ekernf01/pereggrn_perturbations/README.md

     - All measured data must actually be measured.
     - All perturbed data must actually be perturbed.
     - Expression must be normalized and natural-log-transformed.
-    - Raw data must be presented in ad.raw.
+    - Raw data must be present in `ad.raw`.

 - Format (perturbations): Any perturbation dataset must contain specific columns in .obs:
         - `perturbation`: The gene(s) perturbed.
 String.
 For multi-gene perturbations, this may contain comma-separated gene names.